A Bit of History & More Practice

 Let’s publish a NEW blog post that shares a narrative statement about your process and discoveries, as well as HOW you will be using your new website as we go forward.
 You can publish this post on the CT101 class site.
 Please don’t forget to embed various pieces of media (images, screenshots, gifs, hyperlinks) and also share contextual content to help expand your post.

 I will continue to make and record class videos and also share some helpful curated content from the Internet.
-We will be discussing HOW we will all be using our websites individually, just to mention again 🙂
+We will be discussing HOW we will all be using our websites individually, just to mention again ๐Ÿ™‚

 But WAIT!
 You cant do anything above unless you have done this: -> Domain Name Registration, Hosting Set Up & WordPress Installation! <— Please read this important post to get started! (from last week)

-Im going to focus on using one of the newest and popular WordPress themes called: “Twenty-Twenty-Three” – WordPress themes are extremely versatile and are great for WordPress newbies and beginners.
-I highly suggest that you consider using the theme that I share.
+WordPress themes are extremely versatile and are great for WordPress newbies and beginners.
+I highly suggest that you consider using the theme that I share (2021).
 All themes are different, and many of them out there promoted on the Internet are not free (plus, its always helpful to start with a theme that has a good amount of video documentation that already exists.)

 More to come!